pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 1. Merge.
 Pachyderm combines all files with the same file path by appending, overwriting, or deleting them to create the final commit.

+If you think about this process in terms of filesystem objects and processing abstractions, the following transformation happens:

+**input files = > input datums => output datums => output files**

 This section provides examples that help you understand such fundamental Pachyderm concepts as the datum, incremental processing, and phases of data processing.